Apps contain many different features.

 Some features you can't see.
 Let's call these features invisible components.
-Examples include sounds that your app makes, or powerful technology like databases.
+Examples include sounds, timers, and databases.

-To put it simply, visible components are features that you can see on your app screen --like the ones pictures above.
+To put it simply, visible components are features that you can see on your app screen - like the ones pictured above.

 When adding visible components into your app, please note that they can only exist on one screen at a time.
 For example, if you want to add a button to three different screens, each screen will require its own button.

-For example, if you add a database to your app, that database can be accessed from any screen.
+For example, if you add a database component to your app, the database can be accessed from any screen.
 You do not need to add a database component to each screen.

-To find a component you can manually scroll to the category you want.
+To find a component, you can manually scroll through the components section on the Thunkable app builder.
 You can also expand and collapse categories depending on your needs.

 The quickest way to find a component is by searching for it in the search bar.
-Matching components will be displayed as you type.
+Any matching components will also be displayed as you type.

 The component tree can be found at the top left corner of your screen, just below your project name.
 The component tree contains a list of the visible and invisible components in your app.

 You can move components around on the component tree to change the location of a component in your app.

 Components that are nested can also be expanded and collapsed by clicking on the ▾ icon.